helle253/notes/notes/projects.software.packmule.md

 The rest of the app is fully functional, albeit sparing.
 Users can sign up and sign up for food-boxes.
 Admins can sign in, manage users, record notes about them (for recording delivery instructions), and upload media (with the intention of showcasing previous boxes).

 It was an enjoyable experience building this, the folks I built it for were and are super collaborative partners.
+It required iteration and a ton of conversations honing in on what the goals were, and I'm proud of the finished product.